oalles/thingsboard-smartgw/README.md

 ![TB Smart Gateway diagram](./images/tb-smart-gateway.png)

-It will be comprised of 3 running services: a `Redis` instance and 2 spring boot services: `redisx-mqtt-bridge` and the `hl7-connector`.
+It will be comprised of 4 running services: a `Redis` instance and 2 spring boot services: `redisx-mqtt-bridge`, a `hl7-connector` and a `video-connector`.

 ## Motivation